 The anticipated expenditures are considered funding targets.
-The State Water Resources Control Board (State Water Board) delegates to the Deputy Director of the Division of Financial Assistnce the flexibility to make adjustments in response to opportunities or challenges that may require shifting funding from one category to another.
+The State Water Resources Control Board (State Water Board) delegates to the Deputy Director of the Division of Financial Assistance the flexibility to make adjustments in response to opportunities or challenges that may require shifting funding from one category to another.

-In addition to administering the Fund, resources for staff will be used for implementation of SB 200 to engage communities to support community-based solutions; accelerate consolidation efforts; appoint administrators to failing water systems; assess overall funding needs; identify state small water systems (state smalls) and domestic wells in aquifers at high risk of having contaminants over MCLs; and implementing information management tools to support transparency and accountability.
+In addition to administering the Fund, resources for staff will be used for implementation of SB 200 to engage communities to support community-based solutions; accelerate consolidation efforts; appoint administrators to failing water systems; assess overall funding needs; identify state smalls and domestic wells in aquifers at high risk of having contaminants over MCLs; and implementing information management tools to support transparency and accountability.

 INTRODUCTION